 Symptoms of hip dysplasia vary from one dog to the next.
 Dogs may exhibit symptoms of hip dysplasia as young as five months of age.
 However, the condition may not appear until the animal reaches middle age or older.
 In the early stages of hip dysplasia, the dog often feels stiffness until moving or exercising.
 Animals might initially display abnormalities when walking or running.
 Some display bunny hopping.
 The pet commonly refrains from fully extending or flexing the rear legs because of discomfort, which might include going up and down stairs.

 Dogs with hip dysplasia frequently experience pain during or after physical activity or appear stiff when awakening in the morning.
 The animal may develop a limp or resist physical activity.
 The condition usually progresses until the animal loses mobility.
-When the hip dysplasia becomes apparent in older dogs, owners may mistakenly believe that symptoms represent the normal aging process.
+When hip dysplasia becomes apparent in older dogs, owners may mistakenly believe that symptoms represent the normal aging process.

-Breeds Susceptible to hip dysplasia
+Breeds Susceptible to hip dysplasia:

 Genetics remains the predominant reason that dogs develop dysplasia.
 An animal may inherit the genes from one or both parents, the dog may or may not develop the problem, however, they carry the genetic information.
 By practicing selective breeding, responsible owners do not breed hip dysplasia carriers.

 Nutrition also plays a part in the development of symptoms of hip dysplasia.
 The joints of overweight dogs endure greater stress.
-If a dog carries dysplasia, and becomes overweight, they have an increased risk of exhibiting symptoms.
+If a dog carries dysplasia and becomes overweight, they have an increased risk of exhibiting symptoms.
 Likewise, puppies provided with liberal meals often undergo rapid growth during the first year of life, which also adds stress to the hip joint and encourages malformation.
 Homemade diets lacking in calcium or other minerals might also have an effect on growth and development.

 While physical activity maintains a dog’s overall health from infancy through adulthood, the wrong type of exercise poses a threat to dogs carrying the dysplasia gene.
-Running or swimming builds strong muscles, connective tissues and bones, but any activities involving jumping create possible trauma.
+Running or swimming builds strong muscles, connective tissues, and bones, but any activities involving jumping create possible trauma.

 Diagnosing Hip Dysplasia

 Dogs as young as four months may undergo evaluation.
 However, owners often bring pets to a veterinarian when the animal shows signs of a problem.
-Upon physical examination, the veterinarian determines if the hip joints display subluxation or the animal expresses discomfort with range of motion.
+Upon physical examination, the veterinarian determines if the hip joints display subluxation or the animal expresses discomfort with a range of motion.
 The veterinarian also usually uses X-rays during the diagnostic process, as the condition may exist before outward symptoms appear.

-Medical Intervention for hip dysplasia
+Medical Intervention for Hip Dysplasia

-Depending on the dog’s age, size and the severity of the condition, veterinarians may suggest corrective surgery.
+Depending on the dog’s age, size, and severity of the condition, veterinarians may suggest corrective surgery.
 Younger dogs might undergo pelvic realignment procedures that encourage proper positioning of the femoral head and the acetabulum.
 Older dogs usually qualify for total hip replacement surgery.
 Similar to the procedure performed on humans, the process entails replacing the defective joint with synthetic materials.
 Under certain circumstances, the dog may only require femoral head replacement.
-But, this option may limit range of motion.
+But, this option may limit the range of motion.

 Determining whether a dog qualifies for expensive corrective surgery also depends on the owner’s willingness to comply with the necessary post-operative care.
 Following surgery, dogs require a period of rehabilitation designed to return range of motion and strength.
-Physical therapy in the form of passive range of motion, ambulation or swimming all aid in the healing process of hip dysplasia.
+Physical therapy in the form of passive range of motion, ambulation, or swimming all aid in the healing process of hip dysplasia.